UAB-CINL/UAB-CINL.github.io/docs/analysis/hcp_pipelines/structural_pipeline.md

 The shell script for running the PreFS pipeline can be found in the PreFreeSurfer directory in your HCP Pipelines directory.
 The script is already executable by default, so no permissions should need to be changed in order to run it.
 Some environment variables will need to be set up prior to executing the pipeline.

+This pipeline performs ACPC alignment, readout distortion correction, cross-model registration, and bias field correction (see Figure 9 in [Glasser et al. 2013](https://pubmed.ncbi.nlm.nih.gov/23668970/)) of T1w and T2w images.
+The outputs of these steps are used for surface reconstruction in the FreeSurfer pipeline.

 ### PreFreeSurfer Environment Variables

 For all environment variables, set them using the following format: